pyroscope/pyrocore/docs/updating.rst

    and/or the tree watch feature; both are inactive by default and need to be enabled.
 You also need to add the new ``pyro_watchdog`` schedule into your configuration, as shown in the :doc:`setup`.
 #.
-Remember to restart *rTorrent* after any configutation changes.
+Remember to restart *rTorrent* after any configuration changes.

 When you have a rather aged configuration, also consider switching to the new set of configuration files as found in the ``pimp-by-box`` project, that use